Transformation Functions

 • Forward transformation functions transform PositionCommand and PositionFeedback in transformation-space to ProgramPositionCommand and ProgramPositionFeedback in program-space.

-Refer to Controller Motion Signals for more information.
+See Controller Motion Signals for more information.

-Using the printf() function
+Using the printf() Function